BCB Newsletter – December 2019

 General Election Coverage on BCB

-We may be biased but, in in our humber opinion, BCB pulled off another great Election broadcast.
+We may be biased but, in in our humble opinion, BCB pulled off another great Election broadcast.

-We went on live at 10 o’clock and were on air right through the night until the last results came in after 5am.
-We had two teams at the counts at Richard Dunn Centre and Keighley, and a team in the studio keeping things moving along.
+We went live at 10pm and were on air right through the night until the last results came in after 5am.
+We had two teams at the counts at Richard Dunn Centre and in Keighley, and a team in the studio keeping things moving along.

 And of course this could not have happened without the backroom support and coordination too.
 So a very big ‘Well Done’ to the BCB Election team – you know who you are!